Blockception/VSCode-Bedrock-Development-Extension/README.md

 **WIP**

-An extension that provides development tools, validations, formatters, diagnostics, and snippets to help develop minecraft bedrock content.
+An extension that provides code completion, validations, formatters, diagnostics, and development tools to help develop minecraft bedrock content.
 Recommended you use the Dark+ theme for the best colour highlighting.

 ![overview](documentation/resources/overview.gif)